 Palm oil is used in a range of products, from toothpaste, soap, cosmetics and shampoo to crisps and biscuits.
 Its wide use presents some environmental challenges.

-The fact that palm oil can be used in so many things and that the demand for those things is increasing, leads to social and environmental challenges in the countries where its trees are grown.
+The fact that palm oil can be used in so many things, and that the demand for those things is increasing, leads to social and environmental challenges in the countries where its trees are grown.
 For example, deforestation, animal endangerment and the displacement of the local population.
+On the other hand, it is generally accepted that other types of oil crops need more land (in some cases up to seven to nine times as much).
+As a result, replacing oil palms with another type of oil crop would increase the amount of land needed to meet the demand.

 We believe in addressing potential problems.
 Even though we can’t always prevent them, we can at least discuss them further and find solutions based on our environmental and social risk policies (including the Equator Principles and the IFC Performance Standards).
 We’ve been a member of the not-for-profit Roundtable on Sustainable Palm Oil (RSPO) since August 2015 to improve our understanding of the sector and support clients (traders, plantation or retailer) in facing the challenges and opportunities that dealing with palm oil commodities comprises.